Ski Touring in Dumfries & Galloway and The Borders

 The highest peak in Galloway, Kirkcudbrightshire and indeed the whole of the Southern Uplands, the 843m high Merrick has some good skiing potential, with short grass on the higher plateaus needing minimal snow cover to be skiable.
 The classic tour is to ski in over Benyellary to the summit.
 The Howe of the Cauldron is a good steep descent that holds snow well, although it is rocky enough to need some depth or drifting before it is skiable.

-Classic ribbon skiing high up on the Merrick in Galloway.
+Classic ribbon skiing high up on the Merrick in Galloway in very different conditions.
 Beyond the wind-scoured grass there were some reasonably big snow patches...

 Stephen arriving at the summit.